margenn/adminer-camera-upload-plugin/README.md

 ```

-The path you your server will look like this:
+The path of your server will look like this:
 ```
 webserver
 │   index.php